 • You feel dizzy or light-headed

 Something’s wrong!
 Do I need to go to the emergency department?

-Go to the emergency department or contact your doctor/midwife right away if you are in a motor vehicle accident (even a minor one).
+Go to the emergency department or contact your doctor/midwife right away if you are in any motor vehicle accident.
+You should seek care even if it is a minor accident.
 You should also get medical attention right away if you have any of these symptoms:

 • Bad cramps or stomach pains that don’t go away